datacarpentry/image-processing/_extras/edge-detection.md

 vary the values of the sigma and threshold parameters until we are satisfied with the results.
-After we have determined suitable values, we can use the simpler program to utilize the parameters without bothering with the user interface and sliders.
+After we have determined suitable values, we can use the simpler program to utilise the parameters without bothering with the user interface and sliders.

 Here is a Python program that shows how to apply Canny edge detection,